-An alternate take from the recording sessions was released in 1996 on Ashley Hutchings' The Guv'nor Vol. 4.
+An alternative take from the recording sessions was released in 1996 on Ashley Hutchings’ The Guv’nor Vol. 4.

-The fifth known version was recorded on February 4, 1969 in BBC Studio 1, 201 Piccadilly, for “Symonds on Sunday” and broadcast on February 9, 1969.
-It was produced by Keith Stewart.
+The fifth known version was recorded on 4 February 1969 in BBC Studio 1, 201 Piccadilly, for “Symonds on Sunday” and broadcast on 9 February 1969.
 This track was released in 2002 on the Island re-release of Heyday.

 - Vikki Clayton on her album It Suits Me Well (1994)